vaam-store/eat-ui/ARCHITECHTURE.md

 ## ✅ Summary: Recommended Stack for Animations

 - **DaisyUI v5 + TailwindCSS**: for styling, design system.
-- **Framer Motion (or react-spring)**: for UI and SVG animations—primary animation engine.
-- **Three.js/Pixi.js**: only for selected advanced views, loaded on demand.
-- **WASM**: only if facing JS performance limitations on non-trivial animation/simulation (rare in this context).
 - **Never animate everything—focus on where it serves the experience and feels natural.**

 ---